Key Points

 - Supports hardware DEP

-- Backwards compatible with 32-bit programs
+- Backward compatible with 32-bit programs

-x86 VS x64: 6 Must Know Facts
+x86 vs. x64: 6 Must-Know Facts

-- x86 (32-bit) ISA systems only support up to 4 GB of RAM and can only transmit 32-bits of information.
+- x86 (32-bit) ISA systems only support up to 4 GB of RAM and can only transmit 32 bits of information.
 These are the two limiting factors that created the need for x64.
 At one time, it was thought that there would be no need for more than 4 gigabytes of RAM.
 Today, most devices come with a standard of 8 GB of RAM even smartphones and tablets.

 - x64 was an improvement on the x86 ISA created by Intel but was actually made by AMD.
 While AMD chose to make the naming convention similar to Intel at the time, this was not because Intel had a hand in its creation.
-AMD was responsible for the creation of the 64-bit ISA that is now a standard.
+AMD was responsible for the creation of the 64-bit ISA that is now standard.
 They chose to name the system AMD64 or x86-64 as a way to keep it simple for the market.

 - 32-bit is still preferred for audio.
 While 64-bit is better than 32-bit, audio producers still tend to use 32-bit audio due to easier access and compatibility.
 In some cases, this is due to aging audio equipment that still performs well.
 64-bit audio is more typical when the producer requires a series of post-processing tools and plug-ins to transform the sound.